coders-info/LDD/README.md

 Key aspects of logging include:

-- **Auditing**: Keeping a record of significant events, which could be important for security audits, compliance, or business analysis.
+- **Auditing* Keeping a record of significant events, which could be important for security audits, compliance, or business analysis.
-- **Diagnostic**: Helping developers or system administrators understand the system's behavior, particularly useful when an error occurs or for post-mortem analysis of a failure.
+- **Diagnostic* Helping developers or system administrators understand the system's behavior, particularly useful when an error occurs or for post-mortem analysis of a failure.
-- **Performance Monitoring**: While not as focused on performance as profiling, certain logs can help to indicate slow operations or resource bottlenecks.
+- **Performance Monitoring* While not as focused on performance as profiling, certain logs can help to indicate slow operations or resource bottlenecks.
-- **Event Recording**: Logging all manner of events, from routine operations like user logins to rare occurrences like configuration errors.
+- **Event Recording* Logging all manner of events, from routine operations like user logins to rare occurrences like configuration errors.

 ### Debugging